-Postecoglou next: Ranking all six to make the jump from Scotland to manage in the Premier League
+Postecoglou 3rd: Ranking every manager to leap from Scotland to the Premier League

 After winning the title with Rangers, Steven Gerrard made the ambitious move to Aston Villa, whose hierarchy heavily backed him in the transfer window, but ultimately got fed up almost a year into his tenure.

 Many expected the Villa gig to be a stepping stone for Gerrard en route to becoming Liverpool manager, but that has gone up in flames.
-He has to do some major rebuilding of his reputation to even be considered when Jurgen Klopp leaves.
-Unless the Reds do a Chelsea and bring him in on an interim basis with nine Premier League games remaining.
+He has to do some major rebuilding of his reputation to even be considered for the job if Arne Slot fails.
+Unless the Reds do a Chelsea and need him on an interim basis like Todd Boehly did with Frank Lampard.

-Gerrard won eight of his 31 matches in the dugout in 2022 after a bright start at the back end of 2021, leaving the Villans 15th in the Premier League last October.
-If anything can emphasise how bad he did, it is how brilliant Villa have been under Unai Emery.
+Gerrard won eight of his 31 matches in the dugout in 2022 after a bright start at the back end of 2021, leaving the Villans 15th in the Premier League in October 2022.
+If anything can help emphasise how bad he did, it is Villa’s radical improvement under Unai Emery.

 Having won the Scottish Cup with Hearts, Jim Jefferies was brought in by Bradford City on November 20, 2000.
 The Bantams were headed for Premier League relegation and Jefferies could not steer them to safety.
 They finished with 25 points, which was 16 points from safety as the Scottish manager picked up 18 points between the end of November and May, meaning they had a pathetic seven points when he took over.

-Bradford won one and drew two of Jefferies’ first three games, but nine losses from their next 11 made the club’s relegation inevitable.
+Bradford won one and drew two of Jefferies’ first three games, but nine losses from their next 11 made the club’s relegation all the more inevitable.
 He resigned in December 2001 after a poor start to the season made instant promotion nothing more than a pipe dream.

 Rangers legend Walter Smith spent three-and-a-half years at Everton after a great time at Ibrox.
-Smith was promised funds and ambition at Goodison Park, but he was sold a dream.
-He had to offload a number of important players with Duncan Ferguson being offloaded behind his back at one point.
+Smith was promised funds and ambition at Goodison Park, but he was woefully let down.
+He had to sell a number of important players with Duncan Ferguson being offloaded behind his back at one point.

 Smith’s time at Everton was underwhelming.
 The Toffees finished in the bottom half in all three of his seasons and he was sacked in March 2002.
-His time at the club wasn’t all for nothing, though; his departure brought in David Moyes, who went on to establish himself as one of the best managers in the Premier League.
+His time at the club wasn’t all for nothing, though; his departure brought in David Moyes, who went on to establish himself as a Toffees legend.

 Souness was very successful at Rangers but only won one piece of silverware as Reds boss, guiding them to the FA Cup in his first full season and managing the club he once captained with so much pride.
-He made what he described as an “almighty rick” when he conducted an exclusive interview with The Sun in 1992 after undergoing heart surgery, which was after the Reds won an FA Cup semi-final against Portsmouth.
+He made what he described as an “almighty rick” when he conducted an exclusive interview with The Sun in 1992 after undergoing heart surgery.
 The story was published on the third anniversary of the Hillsborough disaster.
-Yeah…not a great look.
+Not a great look, is it?

 The former midfielder guided Liverpool to a sixth-place finish in 1993/94, and the lack of a trophy win meant they missed out on European qualification for the first time since 1963, excluding the six seasons they were banned from continental competitions.